What is it? The Fiat Tipo is the Italian brand’s new rival to the Astra and Focus.

 In terms of design, however, perhaps Fiat has taken that rational mantra a little too far.
 The exterior is quite innocuous and unmemorable, and the interior dash layout equally so, though it is generally well put together.
 It won’t come close to certain rivals on style – the dash layout looks like it would have been equally at home 10 years ago and the touchscreen atop the centre console is miniscule.

 Tipo buyers are being offered a five-way engine choice.
-Petrol options include a pair of 1.4 units with either 95 or 120hp and combined as standard with a six-speed manual gearbox, and a 1.6 ‘e-TorQ’ version of 110hp and that can only be had with a six-speed torque convertor auto transmission.
+Petrol options include a pair of 1.4-litre units with either 95 or 120hp and combined as standard with a six-speed manual gearbox, and a 1.6-litre ‘e-TorQ’ version of 110hp and that can only be had with a six-speed automatic transmission.

-Diesel buyers get to choose between a 1.3 of 95hp and a 1.6 of 120hp, and the latter, expected to produce the majority of sales, was the car we drove at the UK launch event.
+Diesel buyers get to choose between a 1.3-litre of 95hp and a 1.6-litre of 120hp, and the latter, expected to produce the majority of sales, was the car we drove at the UK launch event.

 Generally it’s a smooth unit, unless you rev it hard in which case it becomes a little audibly intrusive, and it bowls the car along at reasonable pace without fuss.
 It’s competent, without standing out.